-- Each pool can contain up to 8 logical disks (LUNs). - If multiple LUNs are used to form a pool, they must all be from the same controller. - All LUNs that make up a pool should have the same high-availability characteristics (RAID levels, striping methods, and drive capacity.) - Each pool can be up to 8 TB (each LUN can be as large as 1 TB.) - By default, 30% of the pool space is reserved for snapshots, leaving 70% of the pool available for the creation and use of the virtual disks. - Virtual disks are created from pools.
+- Each pool can contain up to eight logical disks (LUNs). - If multiple LUNs are used to form a pool, they must all be from the same controller. - All LUNs that make up a pool should have the same high-availability characteristics (RAID levels, striping methods, and drive capacity.) - Each pool can be up to 8 terabytes (each LUN can be as large as 1 terabyte.) - By default, 10% of the pool space is reserved for snapshots, leaving 90% of the pool available for the creation and use of the virtual disks. - Virtual disks are created from pools.